-Serving Portland & Vancouver Metro AreaPartial dentures are a removable appliance containing replacement teeth, connected to the mouth by two or more natural teeth.
+Serving the Portland OR & Vancouver WA Metro AreaPartial dentures are a removable appliance containing replacement teeth, connected to the mouth by two or more natural teeth.
 A partial denture is meant to fill in the space that results from missing teeth and prevents the natural teeth in the jaw from shifting position around it, thus decreasing the damage caused by missing teeth.

 Due to the way this appliance connects to natural teeth, it is very stable and comfortable.

 Partial dentures are one of the best solutions for dental issues that are isolated to just one area of the mouth.
 When a small area of only a few missing or damaged teeth needs to be addressed, the partial dentures provides exactly the right fill-in.
 Partials are also incredibly safe and are an option for nearly all patients.

 Get expert dental implant & dental prosthetic advice